mila-iqia/mila-docs/docs/Userguide_login.rst

 is available here: https://it-support.mila.quebec/

 You will also need to complete and return an IT Onboarding Training to get access to the cluster.
-Please refer to the MILA Intranet for more
+Please refer to the Mila Intranet for more
 informations:
 https://sites.google.com/mila.quebec/mila-intranet/it-infrastructure/it-onboarding-training